Interviewing potential suppliers is a crucial part of picking the right IT support company for your business.

 Technology changes quickly so it is important your support company keeps their training up-to-date.
 Look for a support company which follows any certification programs offered by the companies that make the hardware and software used by your business.

-When you have an IT problem, it’s really frustrating when you can’t get hold of the person you employ to fix it.
-Make sure your support company either has a dedicated number with someone always available to answer, or another facility for like an online form or email address that goes straight to the support people.
+When you have an IT problem, it's really frustrating when you can't get hold of the person you employ to fix it.
+Make sure your support company either has a dedicated number with someone always available to answer, or another facility such as an online support request system or an email address that goes straight to the support team.

 It’s always worth asking, even if the answer is no!
 Many support companies will offer a cheaper price if you agree to a longer contract.